• Home

 Privacy Policy

-As a member of the Canadian Real Estate Association Scott Simmons abides by the following Privacy Policy;
+As members of the Canadian Real Estate Association Scott Simmons and June Simmons, The Salt Spring Team, abide by the following Privacy Policy;

 Background